 Like with using any other chemicals, these bacteriostatic treatment solutions can also be toxic in nature.

 Depending on the concentration you may be using, it can emit a bad smell and harmful chemicals while dispersing the mist.
+It is therefore essential that you handle them carefully and add the right amount to the water inside the tank.

 Tips for using the BestAir humidifier bacteriostatic safely